joeromero/docs/maps_api.md

 ```
 http://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/{z}/{x}/{y}.png
 ```
-utf grid ones
+For UTF grid tiles:

 ```
 http://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/:layer/{z}/{x}/{y}.grid.json
 ```

-and attributes defined in ``attributes`` section:
+For attributes defined in ``attributes`` section:

 ```
 http://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/:layer/attributes/:feature_id
 ```

-which returns a JSON with the attributes defined, like:
+Which returns a JSON with the attributes defined, like:

 ```json
     { c: 1, d: 2 }
 ```

 Notice UTF Grid and attributes endpoints need an intenger parameter, ``layer``.
 That number is the 0-base index of the layer inside the mapconfig.
 So in this case 0 returns the UTF grid tiles/attributes for layer 0 (the only one in that example mapconfig)

-### create JSONP
+### Create JSONP
 JSONP endpoint is provided in order to allow web browsers which don't support CORS

-#### definition
+#### Definition
 GET /api/v1/map?callback=method

-#### params
+#### Params

-  - auth_token: (optional) it the named map needs auth
+  - auth_token: (optional) If the named map needs authorization
-  - config: encoded JSON with the params to creating named maps (the variables defined in the template)
+  - config: Encoded JSON with the params for creating named maps (the variables defined in the template)
-  - lmza: This attribute contains the same than config but LZMA compressed.
-It can't be used at the same time than ``config``.
+  - lmza: This attribute contains the same as config but LZMA compressed.
+It cannot be used at the same time as ``config``.
   - callback: JSON callback name

-#### example request
+#### Example Request
 'curl http://....'

-#### example response
+#### Example Response
 ```json
 {
 }